Booookkkkkssss/books_main/README.md

     </summary>

 <details>
-Question 1: Looking at bigrams, best-selling author maybe list influcence, char names from series (small sample in data set or are people drawn to series, through emotional connection to characters), place names.
+Question 1: Looking at bigrams, best-selling author names appeared often, as did character names from series (possibly due to it being a small sample in the data set or people being drawn to series due to emotional connection to characters) and place names.
 Question 4: Which combination of features led a higher chance of appearing on the NYT Best Seller list ?
 The greater the number of reviews and the greater the number star ratings correspond to a higher overall rating.
 A slight correlation was found between  having a higher negative summary sentiment score and being a bestseller.

 Other questions:
     a / How many are books successful and not successful?
 0.48% were found to be successful in our dataset.
     b / Which authors are having the most success?
 J.D.
-Rbbb, Stephen King and Rick Riordan topped the list.
+Robb, Stephen King and Rick Riordan topped the list.
     c / The max rating for bestseller books is 4.76, while the average rating for bestsellers was 4.10.
 In unsuccessful books, the average score was 4.00, but the max rating was 4.8.

     c / What was the distribution of summary sentiment scores based on review count?